r57zone/DSAdvance/README.md

 • **Nintendo Pro controller or Joy-Cons rumble constantly after starting the program**<br>
 Unfortunately, rumble may not work correctly on some gamepads.
 Turn off the gamepad and disable rumble in the configuration file by changing the `RumbleStrength` parameter to `0`.

+• **Nintendo controllers don't rumble in wired mode**<br>
+Unfortunately, this feature is not implemented.

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.